yeti46g/hiveGuard/DataAugmentationForObjectDetection/readme.md

+# This part is a fork of https://github.com/Paperspace/DataAugmentationForObjectDetection

 # Data Augmentation For Object Detection

 Accompanying code for the [Paperspace tutorial series on adapting data augmentation methods for object detection tasks](https://blog.paperspace.com/data-augmentation-for-bounding-boxes/)